karishmashaik26/karishmashaik26/README.md

 - Learned embedded C programming and circuit debugging techniques.
 - Strengthened my foundation for academic projects in automation and IoT systems.

+---

+## 🧪 Workshops

 ### 🔹 Robotics Workshop – CMR College of Engineering & Technology
-**Duration:** During B.Tech second Year
+**Duration:** During B.Tech Second Year
-- Participated in a hands-on robotics workshop covering sensor-based control and automation.
+- Attended an introductory workshop on robotics and automation.
-- Learned basics of robotic hardware, motor control, and obstacle-avoidance logic.
+- Gained exposure to basic robotic hardware, sensor usage, and motor control.
-- Worked with Arduino and simulation tools to build simple autonomous robots.
-- Gained foundational understanding of embedded robotics in real-world applications.
+- Built a simple Arduino-based robot with obstacle avoidance capabilities.
+- Sparked further interest in embedded systems and automation projects.

 ---